Write to your MP

 - We urgently need data.
 A national secondary breast cancer audit has been called for over many years and is an easy win to help transform outcomes.
 NHS England has announced it will fund an audit, but this process is likely to take many years.
 This must be accelerated as a matter of urgency.

-- The UK cancer crisis is already critical, with an ever-increasing treatment and care backlog, so it is imperative to address this to ensure secondary breast cancer patients receive personalised support and treatment.
-This requires designated secondary breast cancer leads in every Cancer Alliance.
+- The UK cancer crisis is already critical, with an ever-increasing treatment and care backlog, so it is imperative to address this to ensure the Cancer Alliances prioritise secondary breast cancer so that patients receive personalised support and treatment.
+This requires designated secondary breast cancer leads in every Cancer Alliance to support the workforce recovery plan.

 We believe international collaboration in life science and drug access can help accelerate action on secondary breast cancer –to turn this from a terminal to a long-term condition.